brkpplr/brkpplr/interests.md

   - TypeScript

 ### miscellaneous
-  - Video Game Collector
+  - Video game affionado
-  - Doing my own car repairs
-  - Getting Tattoos
+  - getting tattoos

-### fun Fact
+### fun fact
   - Used to play Bass and Guitars at a Hardcore/Thrash band called "Throw" up until mid 2023
   - Used to compose and perform my own music under personal alias